-Details of funds available to eligible to you can be found here.
+Details of funds available to eligible to you can be found on our main Money page.

 You should pay attention to Student Newsletters and social media posts as there will be details of funding available at various times in the year.
 Many funds are only available for short periods and you should apply before the published closing date.
 Funding that is made available to the University to help students in financial difficulty are limited and we can only continue to offer financial help while funds are available.

 There are a variety of different funds available throughout the year.
 Not all students will be eligible for all funds and you should make a Find a Fund application to establish which funds that you may be able to receive.

 - If your previous funding application has been rejected, you will have received an email explaining why you did not receive an award and invite you to challenge this decision by a set date if you think the decision is incorrect.
 You should contact email@example.com giving reasons for this by the stated deadline date.
 We will look at your application again and reverse the decision if it has been incorrectly assessed.
 If the decision to reject your application is upheld, we will give details of why your appeal is unsuccessful.
 This will not prevent you from applying again if funding becomes available and applications are invited.

 - If you have received an award previously and continue to experience financial hardship you will be able to apply again if funds are available.
 Please note that your previous award may have included advice on what to do to help improve your financial situation and we would expect to see evidence that you have followed this advice.
 This may be advice such as seeking help with budgeting, reducing inessential expenditure or to use the previous award for a specific purpose.